-Hi all, my name is Tom Smits and I am 23 years old.
-I graduated my high school in Thailand and did my bachelor's in Economic and Social history in Scotland.
-I just started my master's Biobased Science in Wageningen, with a specialisation in biobased and circular economy.
+"My name is Tom Smits and I am 23 years old.
+I graduated from high school in Thailand and did my bachelor's in Economic and Social history in Scotland.
+I just started my master's Biobased Science in Wageningen, with a specialisation in biobased and circular economy".

-I chose this master's to be part of a growing and exciting industry and study, truly preparing you for future challenges.
-And until now I definitely like the study, it challenges you to understand all aspects of biobased sciences and shows you how it can only be effective with an interdisciplinary approach.
-Therefore, this course is a great starting point to get into this innovative and developing industry.
+I chose this masters to be part of a growing and exciting industry, truly preparing students for future challenges.
+Until now, I am very satisfied with my programme as it challenges me to understand all aspects of biobased sciences in an interdisciplinary approach.
+Therefore, this course is a great starting point to get into this innovative and developing industry".

-Coming from a urbanised city it was quite strange coming to Wageningen.
+Coming from an urbanised city it was quite strange coming to Wageningen.
 The loud city noises are replaced by a little peace and quiet.
-That being said though, there is still a great nightlife.
-With the many student unions around you will find there is always something to do and opportunities to make friends.
-Not just with student unions but also with various university-organised network events you have the chance to meet many friends and people.
+However, in Wageningen, there is still a great nightlife".